 And the third is a times table matrix.
 With this, you can follow the rows across and the square where it crosses with the vertical columns, is the answer to the horizontal number x the vertical one.

 I’d recommend either printing off and laminating them, or popping each one inside a clear plastic pocket, then you can just change the sheets over for something else once your children are ready to move to something else.
-To download them, just click on the image, then right click and download.
+To download them, just click on the image above or here, then right click and download.

 How do your children find learning maths?
 What tools do you have to help them?